DhanvithShetty/git-commands/GitCommands.md

 Eg: rm -rf main.py<br>
 git commit -m "Deleted main.py"<br>

-Need to learn how to get back to a certain commit in the past, didn't understand it well enough.<br>
+To go back to a particular commit, use `git reset --hard commit_hash_id`.
+The hash ID is to be found from `git log`.
+This command deletes any changes made after the specific commit. <br>

 To link your local project to a github repo, we write the command `git remote add origin repo_url`<br>
 Eg: git remote add origin https://github.com/DhanvithShetty/git-commands.git <br>